-YouTube suspends One America News, a Trump favorite, for peddling covid misinformation
+YouTube suspends One America News, a Trump favorite, for peddling pandemic misinformation

 “After careful review, we removed a video from OAN and issued a strike on the channel for violating our COVID-19 misinformation policy, which prohibits content claiming there’s a guaranteed cure,” Choi said in a statement Tuesday afternoon.

-OAN did not immediately respond to a request for comment through contact information listed on its YouTube page.
+OAN did not respond to a request for comment.

 Two years after #Pizzagate showed the dangers of hateful conspiracies, they’re still rampant on YouTube